JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `certificateChain`
 {#signPlugin-certificateChain}

-A string containing X509 certificates.
+Specifies a string containing X509 certificates.
-The first certificate from the chain will be used as a certificate authority (CA).
+The first certificate in the chain will be used as a certificate authority (CA).
-Refers to `cert` CLI option.
+This parameter corresponds to the `cert` CLI option.

 {style="narrow"}
 Type